LakshmikumariCode/python-mini-projetcs/README.md

 1. Open the file `project1_marks_analyzer.py` in Python 3
 2. Run the code
 3. Modify the `marks` list to test with different data.

+# project 2 Login System

+A simple Python program to simulate a login system with username and password.

+## Features
+- Verifies username and password
+- Allows 3 login attempts
+- Displays appropriate messages for success or failure

+## Skills Demonstrated
+- Python basics
+- Loops and conditionals
+- User input handling
+- Logical thinking

+## How to Run
+1. Download the file `project2_login_system.py`
+2. Open it with Python 3
+3. Run the program
+4. Enter the username and password when prompted.